Skip to content. | Skip to navigation

 Curricular Practical Training (CPT)

 To begin curricular practical training, the student must first get permission from his/her International Student Advisor.
-In order to obtain this type of employment authorization, the student will need to provide two letters to the International Students Office, one from the prospective employer or paid Internship, stating the work responsibilities, dates and location on the company's letterhead and another letter from the student's program director or undergraduate student advisor, stating the work is related to the student's major area of study.
+In order to obtain this type of employment authorization, the student will need to provide two letters to the International Students Office, one from the prospective employer or paid internship, stating the work responsibilities, dates and location on the company's letterhead and another letter from the student's program director or undergraduate student advisor, stating the work is related to the student's major area of study.
 Please note that curricular Practical Training is valid only during the beginning and ending dates of the student's SEVIS I-20.
 Also student's are responsible to keep count of how many total months they engage in Curricular Practical Training.
 They must not exceed eleven months of Curricular Practical training because time may be deducted or not granted at all from Post Completion Optional Practical Training a topic discussed later on in this employment section.

 The student DOES NOT need the United States Citizenship and Immigration Services issued Employment Authorization Document.